BenLorantfy/nestjs-zod/README.md

     new BadRequestException('Ooops'),
 })
 ```

 ##### Parameters
 - `params.createValidationException` - A callback that will be called with the zod error when a parsing error occurs.
 Should return a new instance of `Error`
+- `params.strictSchemaDeclaration` - If `true`, throws a [`ZodSchemaDeclarationException`](#zodschemaDeclarationexception) when the pipe encounters a parameter that is not typed with a nestjs-zod DTO.
+It's recommended to set this to `true` to ensure all request data is properly validated

 #### `ZodValidationException`